How I Achieved Actual Freedom

 RICHARD: So as to inject a modicum of intelligibility into this 18,679-word diatribe – ‘a dissertation or discourse directed against a particular person or work’ (Oxford Dictionary) – here is what Gardol discloses towards the end:

 • [Gardol]: ‘...
 I became actually free of my addiction to the AF website.
 I achieved actual freedom from the seductive siren call of Richard’s tease. (...)
 Yeah, a cheap trick, I know.
 But I had to do it.
 I wanted to post a warning sign somewhere near the quagmire of the AF website.
-I used the title ‘How I achieved actual freedom’ as both a tease and a meme’. (groups.yahoo.com/group/actualfreedom/messages/1231).
+I used the title ‘How I achieved actual freedom’ as both a tease and a meme’. (groups.yahoo.com/group/actualfreedom/message/1231).

 Here is a useful word: